ryanalumkal/ryanalumkal/README.md

 ## Hi there 👋

 - 🏫 I'm currently pursuing a Bachelor of Applied Science in Electrical Engineering at the University of Toronto
-- 🔭 I’m currently working on ML project
+- 🔭 I’m currently working on ML and hardware projects
 - 🌱 I’m currently learning Next.js

 <!--